Imbruvica: 7 things you should know

 - Most people are kept on Imbruvica indefinitely regardless of clinical response.
 This is a common treatment strategy for people with certain types of leukemia and solid tumors because often when the treatment agent is stopped, symptoms can reappear and lymph nodes enlarge within a relatively short period, particularly if patients have not been taking Imbruvica for very long or if they have tried many other previous treatments.

-- The recommended starting dose for Imbruvica varies depending on the condition being treated, but examples include mantle cell lymphoma or marginal zone lymphoma: 560mg once daily; Waldenstrom's macroglobulinemia, chronic or small lymphocytic leukemia, chronic graft-versus-host disease: 420mg once daily.
+- The recommended starting dose for Imbruvica varies depending on the condition being treated, but for adults examples include mantle cell lymphoma or marginal zone lymphoma: 560mg once daily; Waldenstrom's macroglobulinemia, chronic or small lymphocytic leukemia, chronic graft-versus-host disease: 420mg once daily.
 Dosages may need reducing if toxicities occur.

 - Copay assistance for Imbruvica is available under the YOU&I Support Program: Phone 1-877-877-3536 menu option 1, Monday to Friday 8 am-8 pm and Saturdays 8 am to 5 pm.
 This program also offers support and contact with a nurse who can answer your questions, help address treatment challenges, and provide drug and disease information.
 People with commercial insurance may be able to get Imbruvica for as little as $10 per prescription.